-In December 2019, a cluster of viral pneumonia cases caused by a novel strain of coronavirus emerged in the Chinese city of Wuhan and has since swept across China and throughout the world with alarming rapidity.
+Following the emergence of the novel coronavirus in the Chinese city of Wuhan in late 2019, Taiwan quickly established the Central Epidemic Command Center on January 20, 2020 to coordinate disease prevention and response measures at the national level.
 As the virus spread, it dealt heavy blows to many industries and businesses in its path.
-In Taiwan, the government responded quickly with a three-pronged plan of disease prevention, industrial relief and economic stimulus: Disease prevention includes strict border controls and local prevention and mitigation strategies.
+Taiwan's government responded quickly with a three-pronged plan of disease prevention, industrial relief and economic stimulus: Disease prevention includes strict border controls and local prevention and mitigation strategies.
 For industries and businesses hit by the outbreak, the government has rolled out relief programs—regardless of industry—with the aims of distributing benefits equally, achieving immediate results, strengthening industrial foundations, and accelerating public works projects.

 Three types of relief

 ■ Financial aid: Measures include providing businesses and workers with NT$700 billion in loans, including NT$300 billion in operational and stimulus loans to small and medium-sized enterprises (SMEs); offering generous loan interest subsidies to SMEs; lenient processing of returned checks; subsidizing banks that reduce or forgive interest on old SME loans; and providing relief loans to workers.